deependhulla/limit-email-access-by-country/README.md

 ?>
 ```

-###This site or product includes IP2Location LITE data available from http://www.ip2location.com.
+### This site or product includes IP2Location LITE data available from http://www.ip2location.com.

-## This Code is working model and used in production.
+### This Code is working model and used in production by us.